 Pacific Northwest National Laboratory understands nuclear power and its many environmental, energy, and economic benefits.
 We apply and leverage our expertise, built over several decades, to help facilitate the design of new reactors, safely extend the lives of existing reactors, and develop processes for recycling, safe storage, transportation and disposal of used nuclear fuel.
 A combination of S&T expertise, a unique Hanford history, and highly equipped facilities - such as the Radiochemical Processing Laboratory, a Category 2 Nuclear Facility - allow us to bring substantial resources to helping solve the nation's nuclear energy challenges.

 By serving the Department of Energy, the U.S. Nuclear Regulatory Commission, and the nuclear power industry, we ensure that our expertise and research assets are having tangible impact on U.S. energy security.

-Energy and Environment's Ram Devanathan was selected to be elevated to the grade of Fellow of The American Ceramic Society (ACerS).
+Energy and Environment's Ram Devanathan was elevated to the grade of Fellow of The American Ceramic Society (ACerS).
 Devanathan was highly recommended by the Panel of Fellows and the ACerS Board of Directors unanimously approved his selection.